This guide provides an overview of the German economy, including the country’s primary imports and exports.

-Germany ranks sixth in the world with regard to silver exports, taking 7.4% of the global export market, with Mexico, the marginal market leader of silver exports, taking a 10% market share.
+Germany ranks 8th in the world with regard to silver exports, taking 6.19% of the global export market, with Mexico, the marginal market leader of silver exports, taking a 9.89% market share.

-Austria and Switzerland are key export destinations for Germany’s refined petroleum, accounting for 42% of their annual output, closely followed by Poland and the Netherlands, who take 22% of Germany’s refined petroleum exports.
+Austria and Switzerland are key export destinations for Germany’s refined petroleum, accounting for 39% of their annual output.
+They are followed by the Netherlands, Czechia, and Poland, who combined take almost 30% of Germany’s refined petroleum exports.

 - Germany is a major exporter of trunks and cases with an annual export value of $1.59 billion

-- One-third of the country is covered in forests and woodlands
+- One-third of Germany is covered in forests and woodlands.

-- Germany is one of the most densely populated countries in the world
+- It’s one of the most densely populated countries in the world.

-- It shares its borders with nine other countries
+- Germany shares its borders with nine other countries.

 Interested in Trading Commodities?

 Interested in trading iron ore, gasoline, aluminum, and other important German commodities?
 Start your research with reviews of these regulated brokers available in .